top of page

 This Tailgate Talk is part of the NLTAPA collection.

-Trench collapse; suspended loads; moving traffic; moving equipment; crushing injuries; lifting; confined space hazards; slips, trips and falls, and accumulation of dangerous gases or vapors.
+Drainage pipe installation presents multiple hazards, including trench collapse, suspended loads, moving traffic, moving equipment, crushing injuries, lifting hazards, confined space hazards, slips, trips and falls, and the accumulation of dangerous gases or vapors.

-• Review the safe operating procedures for equipment to be used on the job and perform pre-operational checks.
+• Review safe operating procedures for all equipment used on the job and complete required pre-operational inspections before work begins.

-• Determine the type of traffic control setup and assign personnel specific duties.
+• Determine the appropriate traffic control setup and assign specific duties to designated personnel.
+Follow the approved traffic control plan at all times.

-• Park in areas that provide safe entrance and exit of the work area.
-Don’t create potential conflicts with other vehicles and equipment operating in the work area.
-Provide maximum protection for workers getting in and out of vehicles.
+• Park vehicles in locations that allow safe entry to and exit from the work area.
+Avoid creating conflicts with other vehicles or equipment, and provide maximum protection for workers entering or exiting vehicles.

-• Wear appropriate personal protective equipment consistent with the hazards, including a pair of good work gloves.
-Rubber boots may be needed in wet ditches.
+• Wear appropriate personal protective equipment based on the hazards present.
+This includes, at a minimum, proper work gloves.
+Rubber boots may be required when working in wet ditches or standing water.

-• At least 48 hours in advance of the work (additional notice is required around legal holidays), contact Call Before You Dig to locate all utilities in and near the work site.
+• At least 48 hours before starting work — and additional notice when required around legal holidays — contact Call Before You Dig to locate all underground utilities in and near the work site.

-• Trench collapses are a major cause of injury and death.
-Evaluate the work site and follow the OSHA standards and safety precautions for excavation and trenching operations.
+• Trench collapses are a leading cause of serious injury and death.
+Evaluate soil conditions and site-specific hazards, and follow all OSHA standards for excavation and trenching.
+Use protective systems such as sloping, shoring or shielding when required.

-• Employees on foot must use extreme caution and stay clear of operating equipment.
-Always establish eye contact with the operator before approaching equipment.
+• Workers on foot must remain alert and stay clear of operating equipment.
+Always establish eye contact with the equipment operator before approaching any machine.

-• Avoid walking and working under suspended loads.
-Wear a hard hat when working around backhoes, cranes, and pipe placements.
+• Never walk or work beneath suspended loads.
+Wear a hard hat when working around backhoes, cranes or during pipe placement operations.

-• Be aware of crushing hazards and pinch points when handling and joining pipe.
+• Be aware of crushing hazards and pinch points when handling, aligning and joining pipe sections.

 bottom of page